-- 5.7.2.4.
-The Artistic Impression of a flight shall be assessed by its fulfilment of the following objectives: - B.11.2.1.
-Judging Area #1: Programme design and artistic rendition 80K - 5.7.2.5.
-A wide-ranging mix of interesting freestyle and traditional or classical manoeuvres is expected, employing a broad variety of flight paths on many axes.
+The Artistic Impression of a flight shall be assessed by its fulfilment of the following objectives:

+- B.11.2.1.
+Judging Area #1: Programme design and artistic rendition 80K - a) A wide-ranging mix of interesting freestyle and traditional or classical manoeuvres is expected, employing a broad variety of flight paths on many axes.
 Maximum and minimum flight regime speeds should be explored to demonstrate a high level of agility.
 Dull, uninteresting or apparently unplanned periods should be downgraded.
-Where possible the use of audio/music and/or smoke to effectively highlight flight paths and figures or individual elements is encouraged. - 5.7.2.6.
-Each aspect of Judging Area #1 has equal importance: - a) Comprehensive variety of freestyle and classical manoeuvering with high dynamic range. - b) Combinations of traditional elements and fresh or original manoeuvres. - c) Interesting diversity of flight-paths not restricted to classical main / cross box axes. - d) Avoidance of dull or boring periods that might indicate lack of planning. - e) Effective and sympathetic use of smoke and / or any accompanying audio track. - B.11.2.2.
-Judging Area #2: Integration of flight paths and attitudes 80K and subsequent parts, individual characteristics being harmoniously linked together.
+Where possible the use of audio/music and/or smoke to effectively highlight flight paths and figures or individual elements is encouraged. - b) Each aspect of Judging Area #1 has equal importance: - i) Comprehensive variety of freestyle and classical manoeuvering with high dynamic range. - ii) Combinations of traditional elements and fresh or original manoeuvres. - iii) Interesting diversity of flight-paths not restricted to classical main / cross box axes. - iv) Avoidance of dull or boring periods that might indicate lack of planning. - v) Effective and sympathetic use of smoke and / or any accompanying audio track.

+B.11.2.2.
+Judging Area #2: Integration of flight paths and attitudes - 80K a) Throughout the performance the judge should expect to see smooth and flowing integration of each element.
+All parts of the performance should integrate pleasingly with the preceding and subsequent parts, individual characteristics being harmoniously linked together.
 A wide variety of upward, downward and level flight paths and attitudes on many axes using straight and curving lines and vectors should be employed to demonstrate individual features to their best advantage.